Week 3: My School

 - Chart paper and markers

-- Friendship bracelet materials
+- Friendship bracelets materials

 Monday: Our School Community